Recommended Lesson

 That's an old car.
 (In this case, the word after the article is old, which starts with a vowel sound.
 Consequently, our English editors must use an.)

 Remember that you're listening here.
-This isn't about the letter c or d being a consonant or the letter o being a vowel; it's about the sound they make (i.e., vowel sound or consonant sound).Here's another example that might help you understand:
+This isn't about the letter or being a consonant or the letter being a vowel; it's about the sound they make (i.e., vowel sound or consonant sound).Here's another example that might help you understand:

 I need to work for an hour before we go to dinner.